Wall-Brew-Co/common-beer-format/doc/specs/water.md

 ## Amount

-A ::kilogram value representing the amount of a particular ingredient
+A ::kilogram value representing the amount of a particular ingredient.

-- Key Name: `:amount`
+- Clojure Key Name: `:amount`
-- Type: Double
+- Clojure Type: Double
 - Example: `12.5`

 ## Bicarbonate

 A positive IEEE-754 floating point number representing the amount of bicarbonate (HCO3) in parts per million.

-- Key Name: `:bicarbonate`
+- Clojure Key Name: `:bicarbonate`
-- Type: Double
+- Clojure Type: Double
 - Example: `2.5`

 ## Calcium

 A positive IEEE-754 floating point number representing the amount of calcium (Ca) in parts per million.

-- Key Name: `:calcium`
+- Clojure Key Name: `:calcium`
-- Type: Double
+- Clojure Type: Double
 - Example: `2.5`

 ## Chloride

 A positive IEEE-754 floating point number representing the amount of chloride (Cl-) in parts per million.

-- Key Name: `:chloride`
+- Clojure Key Name: `:chloride`
-- Type: Double
+- Clojure Type: Double
 - Example: `2.5`

 ## Display Amount

-A non-empty string denoting a display value for the amount of the ingredient in a recipe formatted for display in arbitrary units
+A non-empty string denoting a display value for the amount of the ingredient in a recipe formatted for display in arbitrary units.

-- Key Name: `:display-amount`
+- Clojure Key Name: `:display-amount`
-- Type: String
+- Clojure Type: String
 - Example: `"100 g"`

 ## Magnesium

 A positive IEEE-754 floating point number representing the amount of magnesium (Mg) in parts per million.

-- Key Name: `:magnesium`
+- Clojure Key Name: `:magnesium`
-- Type: Double
+- Clojure Type: Double
 - Example: `2.5`

 ## Name

-A non-empty string representing the name of the ingredient
+A non-empty string representing the name of the ingredient.

-- Key Name: `:name`
+- Clojure Key Name: `:name`
-- Type: String
+- Clojure Type: String
 - Example: `"Citra"`

 ## Notes

-A non-empty string representing any notes about the subject
+A non-empty string representing any notes about the subject.

-- Key Name: `:notes`
+- Clojure Key Name: `:notes`
-- Type: String
+- Clojure Type: String
 - Example: `"A wonderful, zesty aroma"`

 ## PH

 A positive IEEE-754 floating point number representing the PH of the water.

-- Key Name: `:ph`
+- Clojure Key Name: `:ph`
-- Type: Double
+- Clojure Type: Double
 - Example: `2.5`

 ## Sodium

 A positive IEEE-754 floating point number representing the amount of sodium (Na) in parts per million.

-- Key Name: `:sodium`
+- Clojure Key Name: `:sodium`
-- Type: Double
+- Clojure Type: Double
 - Example: `2.5`

 ## Sulfate

 A positive IEEE-754 floating point number representing the amount of sulfate (SO4) in parts per million.

-- Key Name: `:sulfate`
+- Clojure Key Name: `:sulfate`
-- Type: Double
+- Clojure Type: Double
 - Example: `2.5`

 ## Version

 An integer representing the version of the BeerXML standard implemented in a given record.
-Currently, only 1 exists
+Currently, only 1 exists.

-- Key Name: `:version`
+- Clojure Key Name: `:version`
-- Type: Long
+- Clojure Type: Long
 - Example: `1`